ConorReynolds/botc-script-tool/README.md

 most recent 15 scripts that you were working on will appear.

-You can undo/redo up to ten previous changes in the currently focused script using the buttons on the bottom left or via the keyboard shortcuts Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.
+You can undo/redo up to ten previous changes in the currently focused script using the buttons on the bottom right or via the keyboard shortcuts Ctrl+Z / Ctrl+Shift+Z on Windows/Linux, or Cmd+Z / Cmd+Shift+Z on Mac.

 Ctrl/Cmd clicking on the export JSON button creates a script link that you can